RM1213-ARM/LAB2-Trading-Lab/network/network-design.md

 - Database is not accessible from the Web Network
 - Database access is further restricted in `pg_hba.conf`
 - All inter-network traffic passes through the Router
-- Access between networks can be controlled via firewall rules on the router
+- Access between networks are controlled via firewall rules on the router
 - Only the API server and management network are permitted to communicate with PostgreSQL database

 ---